 - 5.1 The Local Development Plan (LDP) strategy sets the framework for guiding new development in the County Borough.
 This includes setting the level of growth the LDP must provide for over the plan period, and the spatial distribution of this growth around the County Borough.
 This part of the HRA considers how development delivered through the LDP has the potential to impact on the Natura 2000 sites in and near to the County Borough. - 5.2 The initial screening was of the Pre-Deposit Proposals LDP.
 From this earlier version of the LDP it was possible to identify some strategic matters related to delivering development that may have the potential to have an adverse impact on the Natura 2000 sites.
-These strategic issues are also part of the current Deposit stage LDP, with some changes, for instance the amount of proposed housing development has increased form 8100 to 9000 homes.
-The identified strategic matters are: - an expected housing growth of 9000 new homes in the County Borough in the plan period - provision for a growing economy, with allocation of 164 hectares of new employment land - identification of the towns and villages that are to be the focus for the majority of newly allocated development.
-The areas are likely to include Bridgend, Porthcawl, Maesteg and the Valleys Gateway (north of Bridgend) (other area also will experience growth through existing land committed for development). - strategic employment development allocations - setting policy for minerals and waste. - 5.3 The Deposit LDP is more comprehensive and detailed than the previous stage of preparation.
+These strategic issues are also part of the final LDP, with some changes, for instance the amount of proposed housing development has increased from its original figure of 8,100 to 9,000 in the deposit Plan and 9,690 in the final plan.
+The identified strategic matters are: - an expected housing growth of 9690 new homes in the County Borough in the plan period - provision for a growing economy, with allocation of 120 hectares of new employment land - identification of the towns and villages that are to be the focus for the majority of newly allocated development.
+The areas are likely to include Bridgend, Porthcawl, Maesteg and the Valleys Gateway (north of Bridgend) (other area also will experience growth through existing land committed for development). - strategic employment development allocations - setting policy for minerals and waste. - 5.3 The LDP is more comprehensive and detailed than the previous stages of preparation.
 The new content of the plan now needs to be screened for potential impacts on the Natura 2000 sites.
 The additional material that needs to be screened at this stage includes: - detailed policies, screened to make sure they are not proposing the delivery of development that would adversely harm the sites - site specific allocations, the LDP now contains site specific allocation proposals for a variety of land uses, it is essential that there do not harm the integrity of sites and the reasons for designation either through direct land take or indirect impacts. - 5.4 To enable the screening assessment to identify the potential impacts of policies and proposals on the SACs it is necessary to establish what the likely mechanisms are for impact.
 These mechanisms are based on the identified vulnerability of sites, as well as issues that could directly impact on these sites. - 5.5 The LDP can also contain policies to support continued protection and enhancement of biodiversity at Natura 2000 sites and beyond.
 LDP policies can also help control some of the potential adverse impacts, such as air and water pollution (Appendix 11). - 5.6 The possible mechanisms or routes for the LDP to have an adverse impact are: